JINHXu/spellchecker/README.md

 A sample of 50 words have been randomly chosen to serve as test words for this exercise - `TELEMARKDAT_sample.643`.

-Implement the methods of the `SpellChecker` class as detailed above such that all the tests in `test_spell_checker.py` pass.
-You can run these tests from the commandline using `python3 -m unittest spell_checker.test_spell_checker`.
+Run these tests from the commandline using
+`python3 -m unittest spell_checker.test_spell_checker`.

 ## 2. A standard trie class